For a comprehensive clean-up of your iPhone, including both history and cookies, follow these steps:

 To restart an iPhone 11, however, you need to hold down the Power button and the volume up button, then move the slider.
 You can turn the iPhone back on by holding the Power button once it has finished turning off.

-If you are using the Google Chrome Web browser then you can follow the steps in this section above to clear the cookies form the browser.
+If you are using the Google Chrome Web browser then you can follow the steps in this section above to clear the cookies from the browser.

 If you are trying to delete Google cookies from a different browser, then you will need to follow the steps in the appropriate section above for that browser.